RasaHQ/calm-langgraph-customer-service-comparison/README.md

 5. **Start the Action Server:**
-   - In the second terminal, `cd calm_llm` and the run:
+   - In the second terminal, `cd calm_llm` and then run:
      ```
      rasa run actions
      ```